MatanHamilis/sighash_post/README.md

 ### SIGHASH_ALL

 The first sighash type is `SIGHASH_ALL` in which the all inputs and all outputs of the transaction are signed.
+Almost all signatures in the blockchain of Bitcoin are accompanied with this kind of sighash type.

 ![Sighash all](images/sighash_all.jpg)